 The Catahoula Pitbull mix will need a lot of exercise.
 You must be able to commit to at least 60 to 90 minutes of vigorous exercise every day.
 Otherwise, he will become very restless and destructive.
-Quite simply, if you cannot commit to this then he is not the breed for you.
+Quite simply, if you cannot commit to this, then he is not the breed for you.

 This is one of the main sections that you’ll need to focus your attention on.
 Training this mix can be a challenge.
 Firstly, early socialization is key.
-You should introduce him to as many dogs and other animals of all shapes and sizes as you can, as well as other humans.
+You should introduce him to as many dogs and other animals of all shapes and sizes as possible, as well as other humans.

 Walking him on the sidewalk at all times of the day will ensure that he becomes accustomed to other leashed dogs and noisy vehicles.
-Enrolling him into a puppy obedience class would be very helpful.
+Enrolling him in a puppy obedience class would be very helpful.
 Not only will your dog then get used to other pups, but you can set the rules from day one.

 He needs a strong-willed master who will be committed to his training.
 This means being very consistent because if he sniffs any weakness, he will take advantage of this.
 Not only do you need to be strong-willed, but you also need to be physically strong.
 This mix is also strong, and for this reason, it is advised to leash train him from an early age.

 Positive enforcement training is also important because he will react in self-defense to any mistreatment.
 Plenty of verbal praise and small treats will keep him encouraged.
-Because of his intelligence, he will be eager to please and will pick up basic commands quickly.
-You should also make sure that if you plan to crate train, you find a crate for Pitbull breeds, and the same goes for training with a harness.
+Because of his intelligence, he will be eager to please and pick up basic commands quickly.
+You should also ensure that if you plan to crate train, you find a crate for Pitbull breeds, and the same goes for training with a harness.

-The Catahoula Pitbull mix is a relatively healthy dog, It’s estimated that he will live for a healthy 10 to 16 years.
+The Catahoula Pitbull mix is a relatively healthy dog.
+It’s estimated that he will live for a healthy 10 to 16 years.
 As with any dog, the Catahoula Pitbull mix can be prone to any canine health concerns, particularly the ones that affect his parents.
 Here’s a list of the following concerns to be aware of:

-Merle coated dogs are more prone to deafness, be that unilateral or bilateral.
+Merle-coated dogs are more prone to deafness, be that unilateral or bilateral.
 The Pitahoula inherits this health risk from his Catahoula parent, who is more prone to deafness than other dogs.
 Even if his coat is not merle, he could still be a carrier of the gene.
 It’s important to ask breeders for relevant health certificates when possible.

 Nutrition is unique to every dog.
 It depends on the dog’s size and energy levels.
 A good estimate for most Pitahoulas are that they will consume between 2 ½ to 3 ½ cups of food every day.
-Of course, if the dog is being utilized to hunt wild boars or herd cattle then he will be at the higher end of this scale.
+Of course, if the dog is being utilized to hunt wild boars or herd cattle, he will be at the higher end of this scale.
 If your pup prefers the comfort of the sofa then they’ll need much less.

-Because of his lean and muscular body, he will require a high-quality kibble that is high in protein.
+Because of his lean and muscular body, he will require high-quality kibble that is high in protein.
 He will need enough energy to keep him sustained throughout the day.
 Be sure to feed him age-appropriate food.
 It’s possible his kibble might affect his potential skin allergies.
 Be sure to ask your veterinarian if you have any questions about tailored advice in regard to his nutritional needs.

-The Catahoula Pitbull mix has a double coat, but is very short and smooth.
+The Catahoula Pitbull mix has a double coat but is very short and smooth.
 This mix sheds slightly less compared to other dogs.
 He will require a brush once a week, but this is more to keep his hair shiny and looking healthy.
 His coat is not long enough to tangle.

 He will require a bath once every few months as he is a relatively clean dog.
-Of course, if he is a working dog, or he likes to roll in muck or mud, then you may need to bathe him more frequently.
+Of course, if he is a working dog or he likes to roll in muck or mud, then you may need to bathe him more frequently.
 Overall though, this mix has lower maintenance grooming requirements, so if that’s important to you, just know that the Pitahoula’s shedding, nail trimming, and bathing needs are all easy to handle compared to other dogs.

 Puppies & Breeders

 As previously mentioned, these dogs are quite rare.
 If you are dead set on adopting a puppy, you’ll likely need to invest a lot of time, and potential traveling, to find the perfect breeder.
 It is still important to remember to work with a reputable breeder.
-If available, ask to see health certificates, as well as seeing both pups and parents.
+If available, ask to see health certificates, as well as see both pups and parents.

-If you are struggling to find a breeder then be sure to speak to Catahoula breeders and Pitbull breeders, as they might know of a reputable breeder for this particular mix.
-Be prepared when talking to purebred breeders, they may not respond well to someone looking for a “designer dog” unless it’s a rescue pup.
+If you are struggling to find a breeder, then be sure to speak to Catahoula breeders and Pitbull breeders, as they might know of a reputable breeder for this particular mix.
+Be prepared when talking to purebred breeders; they may not respond well to someone looking for a “designer dog” unless it’s a rescue pup.

 Rescues & Shelters